whoami730/cs741-project/mersenne/mersenne.md

 On updating the solution based on the given observations by splitting into smaller independent sequential problems, and observing patterns to deduce the key size, we were able to cut running times from about 30 minutes + 15minutes * len(init_key) on known len(init_key)  to **~5 minutes** without knowing length of key.

 ### Results
-We were able to recover the seed of the Mersenne twister for both MT19937 and MT19937-64 using any **3** consecutive outputs, in about ~200 seconds.
+We were able to recover the seed of the Mersenne twister for both MT19937 and MT19937-64 using any **3** consecutive outputs, in about **~200 seconds**.

 The modelling of `untwist` can reverse the `twist` operation to go back 624 outputs, which cannot be done easily by any of usual methods thus enabling us to predict unseen outputs which were produced before the observed set of outputs.

-Our method is extremely memory and space efficient since SAT solvers work with negligible memory (<500 MB).
+Our method is extremely memory and space efficient since SAT solvers work with negligible memory **(<500 MB)**.
 And way faster and efficient considering the space time tradeoff involved.

+Given insufficient information about the state bits, we can still effectively enumerate all possible solutions given the amount of information at hand without compromising the quality of solutions.

 The same methodology is applicable and extendible to various other cases where it might not be possible at all to come up with an angle of attack.
 For example.
 - Outputs of non-32 bit sizes, say `random.gerandbits(31)` is called
-- One of the most used methods from random library is usually `rand` which generates a random float in 0 to 1 (which internally makes two MT calls and throws away 11 bits to generate the random number)
+- One of the most used methods from random library is usually `rand` which generates a random float in 0 to 1 (which internally makes two MT calls and throws away 11 bits to generate the random number).
+We can recover state using **624** outputs in **~60 seconds**
 - `random.randrange(1,n)` is called which may internally make use of multiple MT calls.

 All of the various methods from random libraries can be used to recover the state/seed whereas all other approaches merely work if only we have 624 consecutive `random.getrandbits(32)` calls which is quite rare to observe in a real life application.